jyrobin/jcli/README.md

 # jcli

-A simple concurrency-friendly CLI package
+A simple concurrency-friendly CLI package that employs go-flags under the hood.